signalfx/splunk-otel-python/README.md

 > :construction: This project is currently in **BETA**.

-## Python3.5+ only
+## Requirements

-This library does not support Python 2 and in fact only supports Python3.5+.
-If you still need Python 2 support, you should continue using signalfx-python-tracing.
+This Splunk Distribution of OpenTelemetry requires Python 3.5 or later.
+If you're still using Python 2, continue using the SignalFx Tracing Library for Python.

 ## Getting Started